Pork DNA found in two chocolate products of Cadbury Malaysia: report

-Chocolate maker Cadbury Malaysia, a part of Mondelez International Inc (MDLZ.O), on Monday recalled two chocolate products after they tested positive for traces of pork DNA, the Nikkei Asian Review website reported.
+Chocolate maker Cadbury Malaysia, a part of Mondelez International Inc, on Monday recalled two chocolate products after they tested positive for traces of pork DNA, the Nikkei Asian Review website reported.

 The traces were found during a periodic check for non-halal ingredients in food products by the Ministry of Health, which on Saturday said two of three samples of the company's products contained pork traces, the website said.